anne-urai/lab_wiki/docs/practical/DataCollection.md

 - participant recruitment strategy (ask Anne for info on payments)

 ## Storing and loading internal data
 * Data from experiments run in the lab should be stored on the J-drive: `WORKGROUPS/FSW/PROJECT-NAME`.
 Anne will request access for you at the start of the project.
 The J-drive can be accessed from the lab computers: when you are logged in with your account, you should see the J-drive appear next to other network drives.
+ALICE setup needs to happen before j-drive (the password to ALICE is the password you need to mount jdrive).

 ## Accessing the J-drive on your own computer
 a) Cyberduck